jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Accelerate development, enhance productivity, and foster autonomy and innovation

 {{% note %}}
-Self-service platforms epitomize the evolution of DevEx by **empowering developers** to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support.
+Self-service platforms embody the evolution of DevEx by **empowering developers** to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support.
 These platforms **leverage automation, templates, and predefined policies** to ensure compliance and governance, while offering the agility needed for rapid development cycles.
 By providing developers with the tools to perform tasks that were traditionally in the domain of IT operations, self-service platforms **accelerate development, enhance productivity, and foster a culture of autonomy and innovation**.
 {{% /note %}}

 ---